Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Text Editor.md

 - CTRL + C, CTRL + V to copy paste
 - CTRL + SHIFT + C, CTRL + SHIFT + V to copy paste to a buffer that u select with numbers
 - CTRL + B to see what u have in the 0 to 9 buffers and edit that stuff before you paste
-- CTRL + F to start finding stuff, enter to select to the next thing
-- CTRL + R to replace

 - CTRL + . to repeat the last thing you did
 - CTRL + S to open up the save menu ->
     - ESC to close
     - CTRL + S to save
 - CTRL + P to open
 - CTRL + new to make a new file
-- CTRL + G to go to a line number

 -

 ## Features I've canned